Internet-Draft OAuth Mission Consent Evidence August 2026

 McGuinness, K., "Mission Expansion for OAuth 2.0", , <https://mcguinness.github.io/mission-bound-authorization/draft-mcguinness-oauth-mission-expansion.html>.

-Appendix A. Experimental Rendering-Assurance Rungs
+Appendix A. Rendering-Assurance Rungs Above the Floor

 Rung 2, Attested rendering: